 Ships: Norwegian Escape, Bliss, Joy, and Encore

-Those of you who don’t drink beer but have someone in your group that does, don’t miss a chance to go to District Brew House with them.
-The menu also includes cocktails on tap, spirits, and ciders, and the atmosphere is well worth it.
+If you have a friend with you, don’t miss a chance to go to District Brew House with them.
+The menu also includes cocktails on tap, spirits, and ciders; and the atmosphere is well worth it.

 14. Rising Tide Bar

 Ships: Oasis, Allure, Harmony, Symphony, and Wonder of the Seas

 Rising Tide Bar is an elevator bar.
 This mobile bar moves up and down between the Royal Promenade and Central Park neighborhoods on Royal Caribbean’s mega Oasis-class ships.
 So hop onto the Rising Tide Bar to enjoy a beer, wine, spirit, or cocktail and people-watch on multiple ship decks.

 Adjacent to the red, black, and white Razzle Dazzle Restaurant is the aptly named Red Bar in Virgin Voyages‘ Scarlet and Valiant Lady.

 Here, you’ll see features wacky and weird cocktails like goldfish (served in a goldfish-shaped glass), popcorn old-fashioned (served in a container that looks like a popcorn carton), donut tell me, and gym bunny.

 Fresh-pressed juices, tonics, beers, champagnes, and wines can also be found at Red Bar.

 Royal Caribbean calls this Polynesian-themed watering hole a “tiki-chic lounge.”
 The exotic, colorful hideaway encourages guests to sit and escape for a while, with cocktails made with exotic fruits and spices like the double-rum soaked Banana Colada, Island Old Fashioned, Bamboo Swizzle, and Royal Zombie.